digital society is highly dependent on secure information. But with the

 particles, so called Quantum Key Distribution (QKD).
 According to the laws of

-quantum physics, it is impossible to measure or copy the state of a quantum
+quantum physics, it is impossible to measure or copy an unknown state of a quantum

 particle without noticeably changing it.
 Therefore, one can always be sure to